google/applied-machine-learning-intensive/v2/06_other_models/05_svm/slides.md

 ![center](res/svm06.png)

 <!--
 Sometimes it is advantageous to consider a hyperplane that does not perfectly separate all our training data.
-Here is an example, of a soft margin classifier.
-We see that the yellow datapoint furthest to the right is incorrectly classified by our model, but we have increased our margin which can lead to greater robustness and better performance on our test data.
+Here is an example of a soft margin classifier.
+We see that the yellow datapoint furthest to the right is incorrectly classified by our model, but we have increased our margin, which can lead to greater robustness and better performance on our test data.

 Image Details:
 * [svm06.png](http://www.google.com): Copyright Google